mir-nawaz/docker-nodejs/readme.md

-# Run a Node.js app in Docker in 5-minutes
+# Run a Node.js app in Docker and kubernetes

 ## Overview